 As a teacher I love to see when my students reward themselves intrinsically with self-pride.
-The kind you see when they smile because they succeeded at accomplishing a learning goal or project.
+The kind you see when they smile because they succeeded in accomplishing a learning goal or project.
 This intrinsic self-pride encourages students to keep working hard and is inspirational to others.
-As teachers we have the unspoken job requirement of inspiring our students to find their own intrinsic self-pride.
+As teachers, we have the unspoken job requirement of inspiring our students to find their own intrinsic self-pride.
 Self-pride is a learned behavior.
 I help my students recognize when they have done an outstanding job, and when they have led learning amongst their peers.

 Here are my top five techniques to support my students as they develop their own intrinsic self-pride:

-- I contact my students outside of the classroom with emails, phone calls, post cards, etc. In that contact time, I communicate with them about their outstanding work.
+- I contact my students outside of the classroom with emails, phone calls, postcards, etc. In that contact time, I communicate with them about their outstanding work.
 I thank them for setting a good example for their classmates.

 - I verbally praise a job well done in front of their classmates and/or parents (whichever is appropriate).